lucianistrati/Romania-Energy-Demand/README.md

 # Romania-Energy-Demand

-Credits to Alexandru-Daniel Ifrimenco for coming up with this idea
+Kudos to Alexandru-Daniel Ifrimenco for coming up with this idea